red light therapy for neuropathy

 • 160 3-in-1 LEDs combining 660nm red and 850nm near-infrared wavelengths

-• Irradiance over 164mW/cm² with 20W max output
+• Manufacturer-specified irradiance over 164 mW/cm² with 20W max output

 • Medical-grade TPU lining – wipeable, waterproof, odor-resistant